belvip/hands-onjava/Binary Search Tree/README.md

 ### Step 2: Define the Traversal Interface
 - Define a `TraversalService` interface in the `service` package.
 This promotes loose coupling by allowing different traversal implementations to be swapped.

-### Step 3: Implement the Preorder Traversal
+### Step 3: Implement the Traversal service
-- Create a class that implements the `TraversalService` interface and performs preorder traversal.
+- Define a `TraversalService` interface in the `service` package.
+This promotes loose coupling by allowing different traversal implementations to be swapped.

 ### Step 4: Configure Spring
 - Define a configuration class in the `config` package to set up the application context.
 This configuration handles the instantiation of the `Node` and `TraversalService` beans.